jrbrinlee1/national_park_explorer/README.md

 # National Park Explorer

-To run the example code just download and run npm start in the server and client
+To run the application just download and run npm start in the server and client
 - cd server
   - npm start
 - cd ../client